travisghansen/hass-opnsense/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature Request
-description: Request a new feature or enhancement.
+about: Request a new feature or enhancement.
 title: "[FR]: "
 labels: ["feature request"]
 body: